AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![incorrect](../../../assets/no.svg) Logic before logging

-This can lead to another exception or fatal error, which prevents the exception from being logged and should be replaced by [correct example](#correct-logging-always-comes-first).
+Logic before logging can lead to another exception or fatal error, which prevents the exception from being logged and should be replaced by [correct example](#correct-logging-always-comes-first).

 ```php
 try {